mediacloud/backend/doc/api_2_0_spec.md

 ## Story subsets

-These who want to only see a subset of stories can create a story subset stream by sending a put request to `api/v2/stories/subset/?data=\<JSON\> `where \<JSON_STRING\> is a URL encoded JSON representation of the story subset.
+Users who want to only see a subset of stories can create a story subset stream by sending a put request to `api/v2/stories/subset/`.

 ###api/v2/stories/subset (PUT)